danbar/fglib/README.md

 =====

 The factor graph library (fglib) is a Python package to simulate message passing on factor graphs.
-The design of fglib is based on the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
+It supports the

+* sum-product algorithm (belief propagation)
+* max-product algorithm
+* max-sum algorithm
+* mean-field algorithm

+on discrete and Gaussian random variables.

-fglib is build upon the Python packages [NetworkX](https://networkx.github.io/) and [NumPy](http://www.numpy.org/).
+This Python package is build upon the Python packages [NetworkX](https://networkx.github.io/) and [NumPy](http://www.numpy.org/).

 Dependencies
 ------------

-The following dependencies are required to run fglib.
+The following dependencies are required to run fglib:

 * _Python_ 3.4 or later
 * _NetworkX_ 2.0 or later